Welcome Letter

 • Vacuum cleaner and cleaning supplies

-• Beach pail and shovel
+• Beach pail, toys and shovel

 • Trash bags (13 gal kitchen trash bags)